kerinb/kerinb.github.io/_posts/2019-12-10-linear-regression-from-scratch.md

     r</bold> is used to define the splitting ratio of our dataset: the training dataset will be 77% of the original dataset and the testing set will therefore be 33% of the original dataset. <bold>s</bold> is a seed that we input into the numpy's random number generator to ensure that the results obtained here are reproduceable. <bold>num_ters
-    </bold> defines the maximum number of iterations we calculate for this algorithm. <bold>epsilon</bold> is used for
+    </bold> defines the maximum number of iterations we calculate for this algorithm. <bold>min_error</bold> is used for
-    early stopping - in other words, if we have learned the weights to be within the range of epsilon, we can stop training. <bold>alpha</bold> is the learning rate - this controls how aggressive our steps are in gradient descent.
+    early stopping - in other words, if we have learned the weights to be within the range of min_error, we can stop training. <bold>alpha</bold> is the learning rate - this controls how aggressive our steps are in gradient descent.
 </p>
 <p>